Tel: +44(0) 1246 292292 | alloys@wbrl.co.uk

 Uses of Nickel

-The first uses of Nickel date back to ancient times (as far back as 3500 BC) and was referred to as a “white copper” until it was recognised as a separate element.
+Nickel is a key component in the metals industry, with historical uses of Nickel dating back to ancient times (as far back as 3500 BC) and was referred to as a “white copper” until it was recognised as a distinct element.

 As a long-established Nickel supplier, we understand that Nickel is a key component in a wide range of industrial applications although few things are made of pure Nickel.
 Nickel is often used in making superalloys and its primary use is in the production of stainless steel, where it enhances strength, corrosion resistance, and durability.
 Nickel is also essential in the manufacturing of alloys, batteries and electroplating.
 Additionally, it plays a crucial role in the aerospace, automotive, and electronics industries due to its high melting point and resistance to extreme temperatures.